Luke continues the legal-defense section of Acts, showing Paul before the Roman governor Felix after being transferred from Jerusalem to Caesarea.

 Acts 24 shows that Paul’s true offense is not civil crime but resurrection hope and faith in Christ, and that gospel witness remains morally urgent even before corrupt rulers.

 Acts 24 argues that the Christian faith is not lawless rebellion or criminal disorder.
-Paul worships the God of His ancestors, believes the Law and Prophets, hopes in the resurrection, and seeks a clear conscience.
-The accusations against Him cannot be proven.
-Yet His message still confronts rulers personally, calling them to reckon with righteousness, self-control, and coming judgment through faith in Christ Jesus.
+Paul worships the God of his ancestors, believes the Law and Prophets, hopes in the resurrection, and seeks a clear conscience.
+The accusations against him cannot be proven.
+Yet his message still confronts rulers personally, calling them to reckon with righteousness, self-control, and coming judgment through faith in Christ Jesus.

 Theophilus and the wider church are being shown that the accusations against Paul do not establish criminal guilt, while Paul’s true issue remains worship of Israel’s God, belief in the Law and Prophets, resurrection hope, and faithful witness to Christ.